 Methodology: Using an IQeye camera and a 6.5 mm lens they increased distance and took an exposure until the face was unrecognizable.
 Then the head and shoulders were cropped from the large image.
 They used Photoshop to copy the face and enlarged it to 92 by 110 (the native resolution of the largest face) using bicubic interpolation.
 No sharpening or other manipulation was used.

 As you can see in the pictures above, 40 pixels across the face is probably the minimum number of pixels necessary to recognize a person that you know.
 If a face is 6.0 inches wide, then we need 80 pixels per foot.
-Axis also wrote a white paper on the same subject and determined that there were 3 classifications to consider, detection, recognition and identification.
-In this case you only require a few pixels (3 pixel across the object to detect a person.
+Axis also wrote a white paper on the same subject and determined that there were 3 classifications to consider, detection, recognition, and identification.
+In this case, you only require a few pixels (3 pixel across the object to detect a person.
 You would require only 17 pixels across the face to recognize someone.
-The reason you need less is because recognition assumes that you know them.
+The reason you need less resolution is because recognition assumes that you know them.
 You would make a determination using more than just the face.
 You could use the clothes, the way they walk, their size and shape to recognize them with very good accuracy.
-On the other hand if you didn’t know them at all, you would require a lot more information.
-In this case Axis recommends 40 pixels across the face for a positive identification.
+On the other hand, if you didn’t know them at all, you would require a lot more information.
+In this case, Axis recommends 40 pixels across the face for positive identification.

 The Right Lens

 The lens is a very important part of the camera.
 If you don’t have the right lens the resolution won’t be as good as you expect.
 A lens is more than just a single glass, it contains an iris, and multiple lens adjustments that allow it to be focused and the zoom adjusted.
 The lens is actually a complete system that works together to provide a sharp image.
 The resolution (or detail) you see is determined by the number of pixels in the camera sensor, the electronics, compression and the quality of the lens.
-You can have a 5 megapixel sensor, but if your lens only allows you to see 1 megapixel of resolution, then all you will see is the lower resolution.
+You can have a 5-megapixel sensor, but if your lens only allows you to see 1 megapixel of resolution, then all you will see is the lower resolution.
 Besides the resolution of the camera, the lens system also determines how far away you can see something.
 It defines how wide an area (the Field of View) you can see.

 The angle of the lens is very important.
 It determines the size of the viewing area (or field of view).
-Take a look at our discussion about field of view and lens angles.
+Take a look at our discussion about the field of view and lens angles.